 However, whispers speak of a theoretical future sequel being "Local Multiplayer-first".

 How does the full version differ from the early access version?

 Early access focuses on the meat of the game: The upgrade system, the core gameplay loop, and game balance.
 Nova Drift's endless mode is a perfect arena to focus test player abilities, enemy capabilities, and game flow.
-The full version will include the campaign, a game mode with exposition, an introduction, a final fight, and a game ending.
+The full version will include the campaign, a game mode with a final fight and an ending.
 During early access, the game will also gain additional features such as new upgrades, greater challenges for veteran players, optimizations, more musical tracks, polish, and more customization.
 For more details, please view the roadmap above.

 Will the price change after the early access?

 The price of Nova Drift is likely to gradually increase as it becomes more sophisticated and closer to Full Release.
 I expect the final price will be closer to $20.

 That's awesome!
 Please join the Discord.
 Once there, if you'd like to be pinged whenever there's a new experimental or beta build, type ?rank Game Tester in the #bot-spam channel to get the Game Tester role.